jsdoc/jsdoc/README.md

 Notice
 ------

-This is *pre-release software*!
-It is under active development, not complete and is not suitable for reqular use yet.
+This is *beta software*!
+It is available for testing purposes and may not be suitable for production use yet.

 Installation
 ------------